EasyAbp/AbpHelper.GUI/README.md

 # AbpHelper.GUI

-AbpHelper provides code generation and more features to help you develop applications and modules with the [ABP framework](https://abp.io).
+Providing code generation and more features to help you develop applications and modules with the [ABP framework](https://abp.io).
 It can be used to call ABP CLI, generate code, manage modules, etc.

 **Make sure backup your source files before using it!**